onur-zengin/python-cisco-iosxr/README.md

 PLANNED FOR NEXT RELEASES

-- Per-region cdn_serving_cap setting as opposed to Global.
+- Per-region cdn_serving_cap setting as opposed to Global
+- Automated discovery of new interfaces
-- Persistence of the previously recorded interface utilization data upon a new node or interface discovery.
+- Persistence of the previously recorded interface utilization data upon a new node or interface discovery
 - In-flight change to certain runtime parameters
 - Email updates when an interface is blocked / unblocked
 - Replace SNMP with Netconf(?)